8fit/react-document-section/README.md

 # react-document-section

-> Modular creation of the document outline by automating heading level assignment
+> Modular creation of the document outline by automating heading level assignment with React components

 [![NPM](https://img.shields.io/npm/v/react-document-section.svg)](https://www.npmjs.com/package/react-document-section) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Problem

 In modern web development we build pages modularly by using components.
-However, the way the document outline is implemented in relevant browsers contradicts this modular approach because you specify the structure by using different heading ranks (`h1` - `h6`).
-That means that in any given subcomponent you need to know where in the page that component is used in order to know which heading level to specify.
+However, the way the document outline is implemented in relevant browsers contradicts this modular approach because structure is specified by using various heading ranks (`h1` - `h6`).
+Therefore the heading level isn't contextual which means that in any given subcomponent you need to know where in the page that component is used in order to know which heading level to specify.

 ## Solution